-In 1994 I invented a small language called Cascading Style Sheets (CSS).
+In 1994, I created a small language called Cascading Style Sheets (CSS).
 CSS describes how web pages are presented — on screens, in print, or read out loud.
 You can read about it in a book I co-authored with my co-inventor Bert Bos.
 The book written in HTML and CSS, and converted to PDF by Prince.
-I'm the chairmain of the board in YesLogic, which makes Prince.
-Being on the board is a good way have your favorite bugs fixed.
+I'm the chairmain of the board of the company behind Prince.
+Our goal is to convert the book-publishing industry to use HTML and CSS.

 I'm a graduate of the MIT Media Lab where I was part of Walter Bender's Electronic Publishing Group.
 The Media Lab did not invent the Web.
 The Media Lab did, however, pioneer many of the applications that later have been built on the web, and the concept of Cascading in CSS is inspired by Media Lab principles.
 The web was invented at CERN.
 I heard the big bang and came running to the World Wide Web project where I worked with Tim Berners-Lee and Robert Cailliau.
 In 2001 I started writing up my PhD thesis with help and inspiration from Ole Hanseth and Gisle Hannemyr.

 I constantly prioritize my frustrations, and sometimes find battles worth taking on.
 In the neighborhood, I fight senseless grafitti, tasteless advertising, and motorways on the beach.
 On the city level (Oslo), I fight high-rise buildings in favor of classical elegance.
 On a European level, I fight against software patents, and for traditional building.
 On a global level, I fight for open web standards.